Do Go On - 314 - The Oak Island Mystery

 Anyway, another long answer to a question.

-A great question though.
+A great question, though.

 Yeah.

-What about where they've buried treasure?
+Yeah, what about where they've buried treasure?

 Oh, fantastic.